jasonhilton/ggfan/vignettes/geom_fan.md

 ![](geom_fan_files/figure-markdown_github/both_layers-1.png)

 In this case, we know the theoretical quantiles of the distribution, as we generated from a normal distribution, so we can check the estimated intervals correspond to what we expect.
-We should see that the 25th and 75th quantile correspond to the colour band for the 50% interval.
+We should see that the 25th and 75th quantile correspond approximately to the colour band for the 50% interval.

 ``` r
 quants <- c(2.5,10,25,50,75,90,97.5)